mcandre/linters/README.md

 ## YAML

 [yamllint](https://github.com/adrienverge/yamllint) is a syntax checker and linter for YAML source.
+Note that yamllint is a Python tool, which means you would also want to run Python SCA tools on all environments that install yamllint.

 # Continuous Integration